AlexMulder1/Game-Clicker/README.md

 - Changing the description of the consoles to show current MPS instead of original MPS.
 - Changing the unlock requirement of the controller upgrades to require clicks instead of money to encourage the player to click more as well as making the upgrade easier to obtain.
 - Adding a whole new minigame section of the game which can be triggered via "Minigames" in the upgrade shop.
 The first minigame will be Bug Buster, where a lot of bugs appear on screen for 30 seconds.
 The cooldown will be 10 minutes.
+- Finishing the sprites for everything that's unsprited.
+(THIS COMES LAST.)
+- The possible addition of new modes later down the line.
+(Permanent Bug Buster???)